-- U.S. Constitutional Theory and History with Professor Mark Tushnet, William Nelson Cromwell Professor of Law, Harvard Law School, Principal Faculty Supervisor
+- U.S. Constitutional Theory and History with Professor Mark Tushnet, the William Nelson Cromwell Professor of Law, Harvard University, Principal Faculty Supervisor.

-- Political Regimes and Regime Change/Failure with Professor Pasquale Pasquino, Global Distinguished Professor of Politics, New York University
+- Political Regimes and Regime Change/Failure with Professor Pasquale Pasquino, NYU Global Distinguished Professor of Politics.

-- Comparative Constitutional Law: Constitutional Design, Constitution Making, and Constitutional Change with Professor Vicki Jackson, Thurgood Marshall Professor of Constitutional Law, Harvard Law School
+- Comparative Constitutional Law: Constitutional Design, Constitution Making, and Constitutional Change with Professor Vicki Jackson, Thurgood Marshall Professor of Constitutional law, Harvard University.

 Additional Research Interests